psimonazzi/url-droid/README.md

 - Proxy support (HTTP and SOCKS)
 - HTTPS and Basic Authorization support
 - Sending and receiving data in JSON format
-- Gzip compression and response caching
+- Gzip compression
+- Response caching

 ## Building

 The project is in Eclipse format, but it is trivial to integrate in other build systems or IDEs, as UrlDroid consists of a single Java class.

 The only dependencies are the [Google GSON library](https://code.google.com/p/google-gson/) and Douglas Crockford's reference [JSON-Java library](https://github.com/douglascrockford/JSON-java).
 Both are included in the project as jars.
+The [OkHttp library](http://square.github.io/okhttp) is an optional dependency at runtime.

 Unit tests are in JUnit 4 style.